GenesisFR/HowToBecomeGoodAtShooters/README.md

 - prevents the AI from cornering you, thus putting more pressure on you
 - when there are too many enemies around you and you know you're not gonna be able to stand your ground, immediately fall back

+### Focus management
+- definition: splitting your attention between several locations
+- you shouldn't spend all of your time watching a single lane but periodically check your other lanes as well
+- prevents you from getting flanked
+- allows you to maintain [map control](#map-control)

+### Getting information
+- definition: knowing the enemy's location, count and destination
+- [jiggle peeking](#jiggle-peeking), jumping or [sounding](#sounding) are good ways to get information
+- allows you to make rational decisions to give you the upper hand

 ### Graphics settings
 - you want to improve how visible things are by disabling motion blur, depth of field, foliage density and increase sharpness
 - use digital vibrance to make spotting enemies easier and colors stand out